ahmedyaseen3010/image-captioning/README.md

-<h1>Image Captioning Project</h1>
+<h1>Image Captioning Project For Blind Individuals</h1>
 <p>This project aims to generate descriptive captions for images using deep learning techniques.
-It combines computer vision and natural language processing to create a model that can automatically generate captions for given images.</p>
+It combines computer vision and natural language processing to create a model that can automatically generate a voice captions for given images .</p>
 <br>
 <h2>Project Overview</h2>
 <ol>